Error-331/code_tests/docs/admin/devops/docker/commands.md

 - `-d` - run the commands in the background;
 - `-i` - keep STDIN open even when not attached;
 - `-e` - sets the environment variables;
+- `-t` - allocates a pseudo-TTY (terminal), when used with `-i`, this provides a fully interactive terminal session within the container;

 ```shell